IBE160/SG-Gruppe-A/docs/sprint-artifacts/tech-spec-epic-1.md

 ## System Architecture Alignment

-This epic primarily engages with the **Frontend Application** (Next.js, React, Tailwind CSS) for user interface and interaction, and the **Backend API** (Node.js, Express.js, PostgreSQL) for user management, authentication, and initial CV storage.
+This epic primarily engages with the **Frontend Application** (Next.js, React, Tailwind CSS) for user interface and interaction, and the **Backend API** (Python, FastAPI, PostgreSQL) for user management, authentication, and initial CV storage.
 The initial CV parsing will likely be a basic text extraction on the backend, preparing for the more advanced AI Service integration in subsequent epics.
 It establishes the basic data flow and user interaction patterns required before integrating the specialized **AI Service**.

 ## Detailed Design